Identification of discrete concentration graph models with one hidden binary variable: Discrete undirected graphical model

-Data for contingency tables can be collected under various sampling scheme (see \cite{Lauritzen}, Ch.
-3).
-We assume for now that the elements of $X$ are independent Poisson random variables with $E(X)=\mu_X$.
-Let $\mbox{log}\, \mu_X= Z \beta$, where $Z$ is a $2l \times p$ design matrix defined in a way that the joint distribution of $A_v$, $v \in K$, factorizes according to $G^K$ and such that the model is graphical; $\beta$ is a $p$-dimensional vector of unknown parameters.
-We adopt the corner point parametrization that takes as first level the cell with $A_v=0$, for all $v \in K$, see e.g. \cite{Darroch}.
-We denote by $Y$ the $l \times 1$ vector of the counts in the marginal table, obtained by the cross classification of the $N$ objects according to the observed variables only.
-The vector $Y$ is stacked in a way that $Y=LX$, with $L=(1,1) \otimes I_{l}$.
-By construction, the elements of $Y$ are independent Poisson random variables with $\mu_Y=Le^{Z\beta}$.
+We adopt the corner point parametrization that takes as first level the cell with $A_v=0$, for all $v \in K$, see, for example, \cite{Darroch}.
+We denote by $Y$ the $l \times1$ vector of the counts in the marginal table, obtained by the cross classification of the $N$ objects according to the observed variables only.
+The vector $Y$ is stacked in a way that $Y=LX$, with $L=(1,1) \otimes e_{l}$, where $e_l$ is the identity matrix of dimension $l$.
+By construction, the elements of $Y$ are independent Poisson random variables with $\mu_Y=L\mathrm{e}^{Z\beta}$.